myared/ember-101/docs/understanding-basics.md

 ## Node Modules

-The first thing to notice is the file `package.json` and the directory `node_modules`.
-These are from [NPM][npm], and if you're new to NPM, take a look at what is in the `package.json` file.
-This file contains information about what NPM modules are required to run and develop our app.
-You'll see that the packages needed for broccoli and Ember CLI are specified here.
-When using Ember CLI you won't often edit this directly.
-If you were to install any Ember CLI addons yourself, you would see them show up in here as well.
-The packages specified in `package.json` will be installed in the `node_modules` directory.
+The first file and directory to inspect are those provided by [npm][npm]:

+* `package.json`
+* `/node_modules/`

+`package.json` contains a list of the versioned npm modules necessary for this app.
+Included are broccoli and Ember CLI.
+We won't need to edit this file because we're using Ember CLI to manage it.

+The `node_modules` folder is where npm modules are installed.
+As a result, any package specified in `package.json` will live in the `node_modules` directory.

 ## Bower Components

 The next thing to look at is the file `bower.json` and the `bower_components` directory.
-These are similar to `package.json` and `node_modules`.
-Bower has become the standard for front-end package management and our Ember CLI application will use it to manage some of our dependencies.
-If you open up `bower.json` you'll see that our application comes out of the box with not only Ember but Ember Data (for data persistence), and QUnit (for testing).
+These are like `package.json` and `node_modules`.

+Bower has become the standard for frontend package management.
+Our Ember CLI application will use bower to manage some of our dependencies.
+Open `bower.json` to see that our app comes with Ember, Ember Data (for data persistence), and QUnit (for testing).

 ## Tests

 Ember CLI comes out-of-the box with a testing framework and provides some helpers to make testing easier.
-You can test models, routes, controllers and components, and you can test user flows.
+You can test models, routes, components, and user stories.

-Unit tests allow us to focus on specific functionality of a module and do not require the entire Ember application be running.
-Acceptance tests, also called integration or acceptance tests, are used to test the flow of your app.
-They emulate user interactions throughout your application and using helpers you can make assertions about the expected functionality.
+**Unit tests** allow us to focus on specific functionality of a module and do not require the entire Ember app to be running.

-Types of tests:

-* Unit tests
-* Integration tests
-* Acceptance tests
+**Integration tests** are for testing components in isolation.

+**Acceptance tests** are for testing high level stories.
+They emulate user interactions throughout your app and you can make assertions about the expected functionality.

 ## Public and Vendor